TongLing916/tongling916.github.io/_posts/2018-10-26-Bag-of-Words.md

 <br>
 ## 2. [Scalable Recognition with a Vocabulary Tree][paper-vocabulary-tree]

+0. There is a [blog][website-vocabulary-tree] which also describes this paper.

 1. The most significant property of the scheme is that the tree directly defines the quantization.
 The quantization and the indexing are therefore fully integrated, essentially being one and the same.

 2. The approach belongs to a currently very popular class of algorithms that work with local image regions and represent an object with descriptors extracted from these local regions.
 The strength of this class of algorithms is natural robustness against occlusion and background clutter.